Big brand. Small(er) investment.

 Total Estimated Tuition*$11,505

 *A $100-per-semester technology fee will be added to the overall cost of attendance.
-The programs’ current costs are subject to change annually.
+Tuition and costs effective as of February 2, 2024.
+Tuition rates are not inclusive of textbooks and fees.
+Tuition and costs are subject to change and should be confirmed on the University’s official tuition listing at www.tuition.pitt.edu/online/graduate.

 Pitt Law’s Online tuition and technology fee are qualifying expenses for the federal Lifetime Learning Credit.